 Please note, there’s nothing written in the Friend at Court rulebook about the use of good luck charms during a tennis match.

-Chris Miller is the marketing and membership manager for the USTA Mid-Atlantic Section.
-His favorite marshmallow in Lucky Charms cereal is the green hat.
+Written by Chris Miller, former marketing and membership manager for the USTA Mid-Atlantic Section.